Toddlers love bubbles of all kinds! It’s fun making bubbles and letting them play in it, stirring, scooping and pouring! It’s sensory goodness!

 George likes bubbles.
 The perfect activity for him (as a toddler) is making bubbles!

-Water and dish soap on a perfect day to be outside.
+We mixed water and dish soap on a perfect day to be outside.
 George had a blast!

 I have this bucket that I actually got out of my great-grandma’s basement.